storyfeet/hammer-rules/rules.md

 Give each player 8 dice

+After each player has chosen their cards, deal three Skill, and three Trait cards face up in the middle of the table.
+At any point a player may pay 4 dice to the Dice Bank in order to buy one of these skills or traits.
+When they do this they must explain how their character learned it.

 ### World Building

 The Lore Cards are used to build facts about the story world that help set the scene for the story.